SAP/open-resource-discovery/docs/index.md

 ## Summary

 Open Resource Discovery (ORD) is a protocol that **allows applications and services to self-describe their exposed resources and capabilities**.
 This can be done at deploy-time for static documentation and at runtime to also reflect tenant specific configuration and extensions.​

 The most typical resources to describe are [APIs](./spec-v1/interfaces/document#api-resource) and [Events](./spec-v1/interfaces/document#event-resource).
-But ORD can also be used to describe higher-level concepts like Business Objects / [Entity Types](./spec-v1/interfaces/document#entity-type) and [Data Products](./spec-v1/interfaces/document#data-products).
+But ORD can also be used to describe higher-level concepts like [Entity Types](./spec-v1/interfaces/document#entity-type) (Business Objects) and [Data Products](./spec-v1/interfaces/document#data-products).
 With [Integration Dependencies](./spec-v1/interfaces/document#integration-dependency) it is possible to also describe how external resources are or can be be used.
 In case that the standardized concepts or attributes are not sufficient, there are extensibility attributes and [Capabilities](./spec-v1/interfaces/document#capability).

 By adopting ORD, an application will implement a single-entry point ([Service Provider Interface](https://en.wikipedia.org/wiki/Service_provider_interface)) that can be used to discover and crawl the relevant information / metadata.